GoogleCloudPlatform/solutions-builder/README.md

 > NOTE: If you run into errors with unlinked billing account.
 Please go to https://console.cloud.google.com/billing/linkedaccount to set up the billing account of the current Google Cloud project.

-Init and run Terraform apply
+Init and run Terraform apply.
+This will create the follow resources:
+- A default VPC network.
+- Initialize Firestore project.
+- A default service account for deployment.

 ```
 # Init Terraform
-cd terraform/environments/dev
+cd $BASE_DIR/terraform/stages/foundation
 terraform init -backend-config=bucket=$TF_BUCKET_NAME

 # Enabling GCP services first.
 terraform apply -target=module.project_services -target=module.service_accounts -auto-approve

-# Initializing Firebase (Only need this for the first time.)
+# Initializing Firebase (Only for the first time.)
 # NOTE: the Firebase can only be initialized once (via App Engine).
 terraform apply -target=module.firebase -var="firebase_init=true" -auto-approve